PrathamandX/CP-31/README.md

 # CP-31
-Solutions to CP31 sheet by TLE Eliminators.
+Solutions to the CP-31 sheet by TLE Eliminators.
+Sorted according to difficulty rating.
+More levels coming soon...